-If you are a roofing contractor, it goes without saying that generating leads is one of the most important aspects of the business.
-Turning those leads into sales is another beast that can be dealt with in other ways, but if you can’t reach your target audience, you can’t be expected to turn those into sales.
+If you are a roofing contractor, it goes without saying that roofing marketing is essential to generating leads for your business.
+Turning those leads into sales is another beast entirely, but if you can’t reach your target audience, you can’t convert those into sales.

-While being honest and direct with your target audience is clearly important, but the methods in which you reach them is just as important.
+While being honest and direct with your target audience is essential, the methods you reach are just as important.
 There’s an old saying that goes something along the lines of “it doesn’t matter if you have the greatest product on earth if your customer base isn’t aware of it.”

-For those roofing contractors out there looking for new ways to get the message out to prospective clients, there are a number of tips that you should follow to reach your potential customers and to grow your client base.
+For those roofing contractors out there looking for new ways to get the message out to prospective clients, there are several ideas that you should consider to reach your potential customers and grow your client base.

-This might seem like a very old school way to go about it but canvasing is tried and true.
-There are few situations in life like meeting someone face-to-face.
-For roofing contractors, the most effective time to canvass an area tends to be right after a storm.
+It might seem like an old-school way to go about it, but canvasing is tried and true.
+There are a few situations in life, like meeting someone face-to-face.
+The most effective time to canvass an area for roofing contractors is right after a storm.

-When canvassing, you want to be prepared for absolutely anything.
+When canvassing, you should prepare for absolutely anything.
 Face-to-face interactions can only leave so much room for preparedness.
 Have a script ready, if at all possible, to help navigate most situations.
-Make sure that you set a few clear objectives for yourself like setting up an appointment, getting contact info, or making a sale.
+Ensure that you set a few clear objectives for yourself, like setting up an appointment, getting contact info, or making a sale.
 And most importantly, FOLLOW UP.
-Follow-ups are where most sales occur, so make sure that you don’t just contact the prospect once and forget about it.
+Follow-ups are where most sales occur, so make sure you don’t just contact the prospect once and forget about it.

-While also being considered “old school”, direct mail is another effective method to get straight to your customer.
-A lot of HVAC companies today are using postcards and this could be an effective way for roofing contractors to get the word out about their company.
+While also considered “old school,” direct mail is another effective method to get straight to your customer.
+Today, many roofing companies are using postcards, which could be an effective way for roofing contractors to get the word out about their company.

-The cost of generating a mailing list and creating postcards is a relatively low cost that can have a huge impact on your business as far as generating leads.
+The cost of generating a mailing list and creating postcards is a relatively low cost that can considerably impact your business regarding generating leads.

-Some say that SEO for roofers is dying, but there are more than a few studies that suggest SEO is alive and well.
-Your SEO rankings are a great way to provide content for your prospects as well as to generate potential leads going forward.
+Some say that SEO for roofers is dying, but more than a few studies suggest SEO is alive and well.
+Your SEO rankings are a great way to provide content for your prospects and generate potential leads in the future.

 The key here is to focus on local SEO.
-Your business likely operates in a local geographical area; the searches that are relevant to your business should be located geographically as well.
-Google My Business will help to account for 80% of your ranking, so signing your business up for that is a must.
+Your business likely operates in a local geographical area; nearby users within proximity should see your listing and website on page one.
+Google My Business will help account for 80% of your ranking, so signing your business up for that is a must.

 - On average, 41% of clicks go to the top 3 paid ads that display on the search results page